Ice tool: Leashless ice tools

 More recently leashless ice tools have emerged.
 Most modern ice tools are curved in such a way that the shaft of the ice axe is not vertical when actively placed.
 Gripping a shaft slightly canted from vertical is usually much less tiring than gripping a vertical shaft.
 Leashless ice tools further adjust the cant and its position relative to the main shaft to maximize the comfort and control of the axe.
 These changes as well as the introduction of finger rest rendered it much easier to grip and hold the axe handle negating much of the "rest" value of leashes.

 The disadvantages of leashless tools are the climber's inability to "rest" on their wrists and the potential for dropping a tool en route.
 Advantages of leashless tools while climbing include the ability to swap tools between hands (or cross and match) plus a climber's ability to move their hands to any part of the tool unrestricted by the leash.
 A safety advantage is that a climber can not become stuck on their leashes without the ability to reach the tools.
 This safety feature as well as an effort to make the routes more difficult motivated UIAA to ban leashes during competition.
 This ban spurred the development of commercial manufactured leashless tools.

 Leashless tools are now often used in conjunction with a 'springer leash' system.
-This gives some protection against dropping the tools on a long trad route but still gives the most of the flexibility of going leashless.
+This gives some protection against dropping the tools on a long trad route but still gives most of the flexibility of going leashless.
 Each tool is clipped to a bungee cord that terminates on the climbers waist usually clipping to their harness.
 Wrists are not supported and freedom of movement is still maintained.
 The springer leash is not designed to arrest a fall should the ice axe remain in place, however this is often what can happen in real-life usage.